MohamedLamineAllal/laravelAccountCreationWithEmailVerification/README.md

 Know too that you can manually register them, and not through **\$listen** property of **EventServiceProvider** (see the doc: https://laravel.com/docs/5.6/events#manually-registering-events)

-**services providers:**<br/>UserCreatedProvider is created, and is used to bind and overide the `created` methode of the user Model. => when the user is created through this function we generate the verification token and we emit the event UserRegistered, so the listener will send the verification email.
+**Services providers:**<br/>UserCreatedProvider is created, and is used to bind and overide the `created` methode of the user Model. => when the user is created through this function we generate the verification token and we emit the event UserRegistered, so the listener will send the verification email.

 **Note:** that this is not necessary:
 ==> option one! is to do that in `registered` methode of the registration Auth  controller.
 But with what was done in the tuto, we have the advantage of a better load time. because, the user created event is triggered first  and so the `created` run before `registered` methode.